 Students are mixed into House groups that participate in technology and arts programme run over the year.

 The students attend technology once a week for six weeks.
-The technology cycle includes Hard Materials, Food/Fabric, Science, Languages Other Than English, Art and Music.
+The technology cycle includes Digital Technology, Hard Materials, Food/Fabric, Science, Languages Other Than English, Art and Music.
 These are undertaken over the year.

 Each term the focus changes depending upon what the whole school focus is.
 Students are encouraged to work in small groups to discuss, design, and develop art under a big umbrella idea.
 (A specialist Art teacher takes this programme.)